-Only 25 minutes from the city, get ready to discover Lamma’s unique local charm with our guide on where to eat, drink, and shop on Lamma Island!
+Only 25 minutes from the city, get ready to discover Lamma’s unique local charm with our guide on where to eat, drink and shop on Lamma Island!

-Lamma Island Restaurants
+Lamma Island Restaurants And Bars

-Lamma has a number of great authentic local seafood restaurants, but Andy’s Seafood is hands down the best for Cantonese staples done right.
+Lamma has a number of fantastic authentic local seafood restaurants, but Andy’s Seafood is hands down the best for Cantonese staples done right.
 Perfect for a post-hike feast, order the minced quail wrapped in crispy lettuce, salt and pepper squid, eggplant hotpot, garlic prawns and a couple of chilled Tsing Taos to satisfy a hungry table.
 Make sure to call ahead and book the alfresco terrace for a sunset dinner with a view.

-Andy’s Seafood, 43 Main Street, Yung Shue Wan, Lamma Island, Hong Kong, 2982 0210
+Andy’s Seafood Bar And Restaurant, 43 Main Street, Yung Shue Wan, Lamma Island, Hong Kong, 2982 0210

 Banyan Bay Cafe